openziti/ziti-doc/docfx_project/articles/golang-aha/article.md

 ## Introduction
 As we (the OpenZiti team) has progressed on our Go journey, we've stumbed on various obstacles, settled on some best practices and hopefully gotten better at writing Go code.
-This document is share some of the stumbling blocks and solutions, both for new team members and for anyone else who might be interested.
+This document is share some of the 'Aha!' moments where we overcame stumbling blocks and found solutions that sparked joy.
+This is intended both for new team members and for anyone in the go community who might be interested.
+We'd be very happy to hear from others about their own 'aha' moments and also how the solutions presented strike your sensibilities.

 ## Channels
 Channels are a core feature of go.
 As is typical of go, the channel API is small and